Master of Dental Hygiene (MDH) Program (Online)

 The Master in Dental Hygiene is an advanced post professional degree designed for licensed dental hygienists with baccalaureate degrees.
 The goal of the post professional degree program, Master in Dental Hygiene (MDH), is to attract future graduate students from Tennessee as well as nationwide in order to initially prepare or further develop individual's skills to serve as educators and leaders in the dental hygiene profession.
 It is expected that this program will attract a wide audience due to the following unique characteristics of the program.
 The online web-mediated design will allow students to earn a graduate degree from their area of residence while continuing to teach or practice.
 The flexible curricula design allows for full or part time enrollment.

-Students are only required to be on campus one week each summer.
-An orientation week will be held each summer for students entering the program.
-Continuing students, during the second summer of enrollment, will attend an advanced four day workshop.
+Entering students are only required to be on campus for a maximum of four days for orientation.
+Continuing students may be required to be on campus for a maximum of four days during the semester prior to Capstone.
 With faculty approval, field experience courses and practicum can be completed in the student's state of residence.

 - Prepare educators for faculty positions in entry level dental hygiene programs.